Health Admin Graduate Programs in Idaho

 On-campus universities, such as Idaho State University, offer Master’s programs with a large campuses and high student to teacher ratios.
 Idaho State’s for example is 16:1 according to educationnews.org.
 As a public 4 year or above institutions, these universities have Program Participation Agreements with the US Department of Education for eligible students to receive Pell Grants and other federal aid.
 Pell Grants, however, are not available to graduate students, but there are state and local grants that paid on average an additional $623.

 Idaho State provides institutional grants, or fellowships, that pay $4,857 (universities.com).
-Steven-Henager College and Boise State University offer fellowships as well.
+Stevens-Henager College and Boise State University offer fellowships as well.
 Stafford Loans are also available, and provide $5,500 in added income per semester or quarter.
-These fellowships and loans are intended to aid you through two year programs whose coursework are designed achieve the same goals.
+These fellowships and loans are intended to aid you through two-year programs whose coursework are designed achieve the same goals.